US Bunker Demand Drop "as Much as 30%"

 "Again, this may be due to consolidation as buyers seek out supply companies that they feel are financially secure and can offer a full range of products."

-Smaller companies may also be facing staffing issues due to measures put in place in response to the COVID-19 pandemic.
+Smaller companies may also be facing a greater degree of staffing disruption due to measures put in place in response to the COVID-19 pandemic.

 "At present, many staff members working from home also have to look after children that can't go to school during lockdowns, and companies may have fewer staff available," she said.